trueos/trueos-docs/trueos-handbook/advanced.rst

 .. figure:: images/text2a.png

-If you choose to install a desktop, the :ref:`Lumina Desktop` will be installed and configured for you.
+If you choose to install a desktop, the Lumina desktop will be installed and configured for you.
 After the desktop installation is complete, the system will boot into the usual post-installation configuration screens.